Maibec

+Maibec is a privately held Quebec company owned and operated by the Tardif family from Quebec City.
 Originally a lumber manufacturer, Maibec produces wood products for the construction and landscaping markets.
-Maibec is a privately held Quebec company owned and operated by the Tardif family from Quebec City.
-It employs approximately 700 people working in three regions of Quebec: Saint-Pamphile de l’Islet, Saint-Théophile de Beauce, and Saint-Romuald.
+It employs approximately 700 people in three regions of Quebec: Saint-Pamphile de l’Islet, Saint-Théophile de Beauce, and Saint-Romuald.
 Maibec was founded in 1946; in 1969 it adopted the name Maibec, a portmanteau of Maine and Quebec.
 In September 2014, Maibec finalized an agreement to acquire the Fraser Timber lumber mill in Masardis, Maine, United States.
 Maibec also invested $20 million in 2014 to modernize its mill in Saint-Pamphile.

 Organization

 Maibec is directed by François Tardif.

 Products

 Maibec manufactures two main types of products:

 Construction lumber

 Over the course of its history, the company has invested in manufacturing customized specialty products with the following features: